-Visiting Rome with kids can seem overwhelming, but it is a wonderful city to enjoy with children, who will love the ruins, the people, and the gelato!
-The city is beautiful any time of year, but the crowds will vary depending on weather and school holidays.
+There are so many fun things to do in Rome with kids, but can be overwhelming to plan a trip.
+It is a wonderful city to enjoy with children, who will love the ruins, the people, and the gelato!
+The Eternal City is beautiful any time of year, but the crowds will vary depending on the weather and school holidays.
 Our best advice is to have a plan and make reservations for the more popular tourist sites, but leave time for wandering the squares and enjoying la dolce vita.

 From Termini train station to your hotel